korovkaK22/WetherApi/README.md

 # Weather API Subscription Service

 This project is a Node.js-based REST API that allows users to subscribe to weather updates for a specific city.
 Subscribers receive weather information via email based on their selected frequency.
 The application integrates with WeatherAPI.com, stores subscriptions in PostgreSQL, and supports email confirmation/unsubscription.
 I made all of these in 2 hours with chatgpt, cause i don't know javascipt at all but i know how to program all of these in java so i quickly changed my stack.
+I don't have enough time for this project because I'm writing a diploma right now.
+So if I be selected for the next round, I will give for this more time.

 ## 📆 Stack & Technologies